This recipe for Sourdough bread is made without any commercial yeast. It is made with a sourdough culture which consists of only flour and water.

-- In the morning, preheat a dutch oven/cast iron pot with cover to 500F for at least 30 mins to 1 hour.
+- In the morning, preheat a Dutch oven/cast iron pot with cover to 500°F/260°C for at least 30 mins to 1 hour.

-- Transfer the dough onto a piece of parchment paper.
+- Remove the dough from the fridge, and transfer onto a piece of parchment paper.
 Remove the banneton.

 - Carefully remove the hot dutch oven pot from the oven (use gloves) and place the dough into the pot with the parchment paper.
 Cover with the lid.